turnermm/captcha-login-for-Dokuwiki/README.md

 Adds a captcha to the Dokuwiki login dialog

-This plugin requires the cpatcha plugin
+This plugin requires the captcha plugin
     https://www.dokuwiki.org/doku.php?id=plugin:captcha